 - Enter your password when prompted for authentication.

-Update GParted
+Update GParted on Ubuntu

 sudo apt update && sudo apt install --only-upgrade gparted

-The output confirms the updated version is now installed.
+Confirm the updated version is active:

-Remove GParted
+Remove GParted from Ubuntu

 If you no longer need GParted, you can remove it along with its configuration files and unused dependencies.

-Remove GParted Package
+Remove the GParted Package

-To remove GParted and purge its configuration files, run:
+Remove GParted and purge its configuration files:

 sudo apt remove --purge gparted